-\ includes cash held within the Trustee bank account and with BlackRock for portfolio management purposes
+^{} includes cash held within the Trustee bank account and with BlackRock for portfolio management purposes

-Choosing investments 2.
+2. Choosing investments

-The Trustee has appointed BlackRock and Insight to carry out the day-to-day investment of the Scheme.
+The Trustee has appointed BlackRock, Insight and Fiera Capital to carry out the day-to-day investment of the Scheme.

-BlackRock and Insight are both authorised and regulated by the Financial Conduct Authority.
+BlackRock, Insight and Fiera Capital are all authorised and regulated by the Financial Conduct Authority.

-The investment benchmarks and objectives for BlackRock and Insight are given below:
+The investment benchmarks and objectives for BlackRock, Insight and Fiera Capital are given below: